GRCDEV/ArduSim/help/usage.md

 ## 2 ArduSim on real multicopters

-If a protocol is developed following the recommendations included with ArduSim, it can be easily deployed on real multicopters, just changing the execution parameters.
+If a protocol is developed following the recommendations included with ArduSim, it can be easily deployed on real multicopters, just changing an execution parameter.

 ArduSim can be executed with the following command line: